TQKNG/Code-Challenge/results-summary-component-main/README.md

 The challenge is to develop a results summary component that displays the overall score and individual skill scores in a card format.
 The goal is to create the component to closely match the responsive design provided.

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).

 ## Table of contents